 Today, under a sky freckled in clouds, we plan to probe the islands lesser known areas to see what treasures await.
 Our driver Ketut asks where he is to go, and we ask him to try and get lost on roads that he’s never been on before.
-He cannot grasp the concept, and instead takes us to Goa Gaja, the elephant cave.
+He cannot grasp the concept, and instead deposits us at Goa Gaja, the elephant cave.

-Again, we ask Ketut to abandon the beaten track and find an area away from the tourist fray; but it’s like trying to pick a lock with an earthworm!
-I have the urge to grab him by the ears to see if I can shake out the blockage, but in frustration, yell ‘turn here’!
-With a start, he quickly veers onto a scruffy dirt road and says ‘I drive here?’
+Again, we ask Ketut to get away from the tourist fray, but it’s like trying to pick a lock with an earthworm!
+In exasperation I yell ‘turn here’, and he quickly veers onto a scruffy dirt road and says ‘I drive here?’
 ‘Yes’, I tell him, ‘And I’ll tell you where to turn, and when to stop.’
-After a few miles with a zig here and a zag there, we’re shocked to stumble upon Bali Begawan Giri; the most exorbitant lodging in the whole caboodle of resorts in Bali, with suites going for $4,000 US a night!
-Armed guards stop us at the gate and perform a sweep of the car in a bomb check.
-OK, we give up; Home James; oops I mean Ketut.
+After a few miles we’re amazed to stumble upon Bali Begawan Giri; the most exorbitant resort in Bali with suites up to $4,000 US a night!
+Armed guards stop us at the gate to perform a sweep of the car in a bomb check.
+OK, we give up; Home Ketut.

 Ever the clotheshorse, Christine is persistently on the prowl, and as days pass I look at the shopping bags strewn over the floor and swear the bloody things are breeding like the ‘tribbles’ in an old Star Trek episode.
 I’m seriously concerned we’re going to have to rent a forklift to transport all her acquisitions to the airport!

-On a drive to Kerbokan village, our daft taxi driver puts us in harm’s way with his state-of-the-art version of the old game of chicken!
-He seems devoted to the belief that speed limits are for sissies, and we have about as much confidence in him as in Noriega’s dermatologist.
-Sadly, this foolishness is typical in Asia, and for us, a case of ‘deja glue’ – having being stuck in this kind of vehicular stupidity so many times before.
+Driving to Kerbokan village our daft taxi driver puts us in harm’s way with his state-of-the-art version of the old game of chicken, and we have about as much confidence in him as in Noriega’s dermatologist.
+Sadly, this type of behavior is typical in Asia, and for us a case of ‘deja glue’; having being stuck in this kind of vehicular stupidity so many times before.

-We set off on foot looking for our intended store and soon start noticing one Bali’s endearing traits; signage funnier than rubber crutch.
-First we spot a shop signed ‘Antiques – Made to Order’, and on another street come to a tattoo shop with a sign reading ‘Tattoos While You Wait’; which I suppose means you can’t just drop off your arm and come back later to pick it up?
+We set off on foot looking for our intended store and pass by some endearing Bali signage.
+One shop is signed with ‘Antiques – Made to Order’, and nearby is a tattoo shop with a sign reading ‘Tattoos While You Wait’; which I suppose means you can’t just drop off your arm and come back later to pick it up?

-We stumble into a shop selling stone carvings from Java, and the fact we can barely budge them doesn’t stop us from purchasing three.
-A few blocks later we find a place selling stone lanterns, so what else can we do but buy eight!
-Finally locating the store we want, we purchase a table before searching out a cargo shipping company.
-How unfortunate that retail therapy is not covered under our health insurance!
+We spot a shop selling stone carvings from Java, and the fact we can barely budge them doesn’t stop us from purchasing three.
+A few blocks later we find stone lanterns; so what else can we do but buy eight!
+Finally locating the store we’ve beeen seeking, we purchase a table.
+Now it’s time to find a cargo shipping company to get all this stuff back.
+How unfortunate retail therapy isn’t covered under our health insurance!

-Female motorbike passengers perch on the back side-saddle, facing perpendicular to the direction of travel, with their petite feet dangling freely and supported only by fresh air.
+Crazily, female motorbike passengers perch on the back side-saddle, facing perpendicular to the direction of travel with their petite feet dangling freely, supported only by fresh air.
 Casually holding on to nothing more substantial than their handbags, their bewildering balancing act remarkably defies the laws of physics as the motorbikes swerve furiously through traffic in an unchoreographed Bali ballet on wheels!

 As befitting in Bali, in a bold bid to beat being burnt by the blistering bright heat, this bad boy has been boozing in a bewitching bar beside the beach; building biceps and badgering my bladder, by banging back a bevy of big bottles of my beloved Bintang beer.
 The background behind my bamboo barstool is beautiful bougainvillea bushes, banana boughs bristling in the balmy breeze, and boats bobbing about in the bay, with bountiful breakers bursting beyond.
 As a bonus, a bunch of bodacious babes bound in bum-floss lys with buxom bronzed bodies bravely bounce by!
 Beauteous, but I’d best beware, all is becoming a blissful blur because of the bubbly brew beneath my belt.
 Bugger, before my behavior and balance become more befuddled, I better buck up, and get my butt back where it belongs!
 I am now going to be a ‘b-leaver’, hoping that slamming on the brakes on this brutal babbling bull doesn’t burden me with grammatical whiplash.
 Well then, enough of this verbosity; I think it’s time to check myself into alliteration rehab!

 Christine wants a picture of us wearing traditional Balinese wedding costumes.
 I want to run and hide, but grudgingly agree to keep her happy.
 Entering the costume compound, we are taken to a room and told to disrobe.
-Out comes the makeup and I shockingly have rouge, lipstick, and eye shadow applied.
-What the …?
+Out comes the makeup, and I shockingly have rouge, lipstick, and eye shadow applied.
+WTF ?

 Adding to my misery, I’m trussed up in a fancy-shmancy ceremonial dress, leaving me deeply worried about whether these overly keen Balinese beauticians can be trusted not to shave my hairy legs or garnish me with a strand of pearls and a pair of provocative pumps!
-Christine, meanwhile, is being attended to in a similar fashion, and I can see she is just full of perk and totally unable to restrain her snickering while thoroughly enjoying my obvious dismay.
+Christine, meanwhile, is being attended to in a similar fashion.
+I can see she is just full of perk, and totally unable to restrain her snickering while thoroughly enjoying my obvious mortification of the situation.

-Finally, the four doting make-up women have finished all the gussying up, and declare their clients ready.
-As we emerge outside, the staff energetically applauds the ‘newly married’ couple!
-I’m feeling totally preposterous, yet Christine is clearly filled with rapturous joy and running amok with the camera.
-I sense entrapment, and have a nagging suspicion that this catastrophic caper is riddled with the DNA of blackmail!
+Finally, the four doting make-up women finish with their garbing and gussying, and declare their clients presentable.
+As we emerge outside, the staff vigorously applauds the ‘newly married’ couple!
+While I am feeling totally preposterous, Christine is cartwheeling with joy and running amok with the camera.
+I sense entrapment, and have a nagging suspicion this catastrophic caper is riddled with the DNA of blackmail!

-So, with another travel verse added to the song of our lives, and my bride by my side, it’s time for us to divorce ourselves from Bali and head back home to the land of ‘He shoots; He scores’; where we’ll shiver in the penalty box until the spring thaw.
+And there you have it.
+With another travel verse added to the song of our lives, and my bride by my side, it’s time for us to divorce ourselves from Bali, and head back home to the land of ‘He shoots; He scores’; where we’ll shiver in the penalty box until the spring thaw.